The 9845 Utilities Project

 Syntax:

-where <input_file> is the ROM image which is to check (size should be multiples of 16 kBytes).
+where <input_file> is the ROM image which is to check.

 Rommerge